albn-itu/uni-notes/semester-5/BDTF/notes/Frontstage Disruption.md

 **Examples**

-- Visionaries (Tesla)
+- Visionaries: See and use a new market potential (Tesla)
-- Repurposer (M-Pesa, mobile phone based money transfer)
+- Repurposer: Reuse existing products in a new way (M-Pesa, mobile phone based money transfer)
-- Democratiser (Sears & Roebuck, deparment store)
+- Democratiser: Allow broad market access from high-end only (Sears & Roebuck, deparment store)

 ### Channel Kings
 Change how to reach and acquire a large number of new customers.
 Essentially changing recruitment strategy.
 This is done by exploiting new channels that haven't been used before.